skills/introduction-to-git/.github/steps/6-step.md

 Here is a typical workflow.

-1. Copy a repository to your local machine.
+1. Copy a repository to your local machine (called **cloning**.)
 1. Create branches and develop new features.
-1. Publish your changes to a remote repository, somewhere others can also access.
+1. Publish your changes to a remote repository, somewhere others can also access (called **pushing**.)
 1. Other developers decide if they like your changes.
-If so, they merge them into their version of the project.
+If so, they merge them into their version of the project (called **pulling**.)
-   - Additionally, you may proactively ask another developer to integrate your changes into their copy.
-This is commonly called a "Pull Request" or "Merge Request".
+1. Additionally, you might proactively ask another developer to integrate your changes into their copy (called a **pull request**).

----
+### ⌨️ Activity: Quick Review

-Answer this quick question for Mona, and she will provide the final review!
-You are all done! 🎉
+Answer one quick question, and you are all done! 🎉

 **What is your favorite feature of Git?**

-- [ ] It's free and open source.
+- [ ] It's free and open source. 😍
-- [ ] I don't need the internet to use it.
+- [ ] I don't need internet to use it. 🛜
-- [ ] I can use it from any operating system.
+- [ ] I can use it with any operating system. 🍎🪟🐧
-- [ ] The detailed history (if I write good messages).
+- [ ] The detailed history (if I write good messages). ✨
-- [ ] That I might never write `final_really.zip` ever again!
+- [ ] That I might never write `final_really.zip` ever again! 😎